StockNews.com Initiates Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report report published on Sunday morning.
-The brokerage issued a sell rating on the basic materials company’s stock.
+StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report published on Tuesday.
+The firm issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners reduced their target price on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a report on Thursday, July 7th.
+Separately, Alliance Global Partners lowered their price target on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.

 Almaden Minerals Stock Performance

-An institutional investor recently raised its position in Almaden Minerals stock.
+A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its stake in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the quarter.
+Ltd. increased its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the quarter.
 Mirae Asset Global Investments Co.
-Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 2.91% of the company’s stock.
+Ltd. owned about 1.93% of Almaden Minerals worth $948,000 at the end of the most recent quarter.
+2.91% of the stock is owned by institutional investors.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.